-Handler when a user queues to a file at the host operating system level (of a layered system) and selects a file name other than the default.
+HOST FILE DEVICE IO-This is defined by the Device Handler when a user queues to a file at the host operating system level (of a layered system) and selects a file name other than the default.
 This Host file system device input variable should have the same value as that stored in the IO output variable.
-If IO("HFSIO") exists when the TaskMan interface is called, the interface saves

-IO("HFSIO") and IOPAR so that the scheduled task opens
+If IO("HFSIO") exists when the TaskMan interface is called, the interface saves IO("HFSIO") and IOPAR so that the scheduled task opens the appropriate Host file.

-NOTE: This variable is KILLed when a call is made to ^%ZIS or Reference Type: Supported
+NOTE: This variable is KILLed when a call is made to ^%ZIS or HOME^%ZIS: Reset Home Device IO Variables APIs.